glassWord/weather_monitering_system/present.md

 ### 1. Data Collection:

+#### Sensors
+   - Dth Sensor
+   - Temperature Sensor
+   - Humidity Sensor

 -  **Weather Stations:** I prepare a model of weather station, to showcaseing that how weather data collects, including information on temperature, humidity and Air qualtity.

 ### 2. Data Analysis:

 - **Simple Algorithms:** I use *Linear regression*  to predict temp and other values.

 ### 3. User Interface:

+#### Library
+   - Tkinter (App)
+   - MatplotLib (Graph)
+   - Pandas (Data)

 - **Easy to Use:** The system has a simple and user-friendly interface.
 You can easily check the current weather, as well as short-term and long-term forecasts.
 - **Clear Display:** Weather information is displayed clearly, making it easy to understand.

 ---

-The Qwerjj Weather Prediction System is a practical tool that makes weather forecasting easy and accessible.
+The Arihant Jain Weather Prediction System is a practical tool that makes weather forecasting easy and accessible.
 By combining data collection with simple analysis, it offers reliable weather updates to help us make informed decisions.

 ---